 Manufacturers that create innovative products may have a hard time finding material handling parts, fixtures, and stands to accommodate their specific assembly line needs.
 Scouring the internet for stock racks and systems with heights, widths, and lengths that can be adjusted still may not meet the unique needs of the product.
 Custom material handling equipment provides the perfect solution to this problem, which is why many manufacturers choose this route.

-Many of the manufacturers interested in custom material handling equipment already have an assembly line in place and are practicing Lean Manufacturing, Six Sigma, or Kaizen techniques.
+Many of the manufacturers interested in custom material handling equipment already have an assembly line in place and are practicing Lean Manufacturing, Six Sigma, or Kaizen techniques (Kaizen learn more).
 Basically, the company is continuously improving all functions and involve all employees from the CEO to the assembly line workers.
 The manufacture may be focusing on improving safety, ergonomics, space savings, versatility, or travel flexibility.
 Check out this article that expands upon the 5 Ways Material Handling Equipment Supports Manufacturing.

 These manufacturers have discovered that introducing custom material handling equipment into their existing assembly lines can improve their bottom line by reducing worker injuries, increasing productivity, and allowing workers to focus on the highest-value production activities.